ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/collision_monitor/configuring_collision_detector_node.md

 Type: `string` Default: `<polygon_name>`

 :   Topic name to publish a polygon to.
-Used only if `visualize` is true.
+Used only if `visualize` is `true`.

 ### **`<source name>.enabled`**